alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 **`self.do_trial()`**

 Choose a random object.
 Assign a random (constrained) scale, position, rotation, and force.
 Let the object fall.
-When it stops moving, determine if the object is in a drop zone.
+When it stops moving, determine if the object is in an acceptable location.

 _Returns:_  A `DatasetTrial` if this is a good trial.